IRL

 Are you sure you want to delete this message?

-We've got heaps of information in this app about sexuality, sex, contraception and consent.
+We've got heaps of information in this app about sexuality, sex, STIs, contraception and consent.
 So take a look around!

 What this app is about: